 Now that we’ve covered all of the most important features and information you need to know when choosing the right fifth wheel hitch for your needs, it’s time to look at some of our top fifth wheel hitch options that are currently available on the market.

 Keep in mind, all of the fifth wheel hitch options mentioned below will come in various different designs and model so you always want to consider your personal intended use before making a final purchase decision.

 #1 B and W RVK3300 Companion 5th Wheel – Best Overall

 The B and W RVK3300 Companion 5th – comes with a max gross trailer weight rating of 20,000 pounds which is perfect for medium-sized trailers.
 The allows for a variety of vertical adjustments ranging in degrees and angles.

 This comes with cam-action latching handles which makes the itself a lot easier to release and put back over time.

-The also comes with integrated noise reduction technology which ensures a quiet trip when your .
+The also comes with integrated noise reduction technology which ensures a quiet ride when your .

 #2 Pro Series 30128 Fifth Wheel Hitch 15K – Most Affordable

-The Pro Series 30128 Fifth Wheel Hitch 15K has a maximum weight capacity of 15,000 pounds which is more than enough to haul medium to small-sized trailer options.
+The Pro Series 30128 Fifth Wheel Hitch 15K has a maximum gross trailer weight capacity of 15,000 pounds which is more than enough to haul medium to small-sized trailer options.

 The hitch has a pin weight rating of 3,750lbs which makes it easy for you to ensure that your trailer remains attached to your hitch.